evanofslack/evanslack.dev/content/projects/analogdb.md

 ---
 title: "AnalogDB"
-summary: Public REST API serving thousands of film photographs
+summary: Public REST API and web application exposing a collection of thousands of film photographs

 # weight: 1
 # aliases: ["/first"]